Charles Doughty-Wylie: Early life

 Doughty was educated at Winchester College.
-He graduated from the Royal Military College, Sandhurst in 1889.
+He graduated from the Royal Military College, Sandhurst in 1889, and was commissioned a second lieutenant in the Royal Welch Fusiliers on 21 September 1889, where he was subsequently promoted to lieutenant on 23 September 1891, and captain on 9 September 1896.
 His military career included the Chitral Expedition of 1895 and the 1898 Occupation of Crete, between and after which he was posted in Sudan serving with Lord Kitchener in the Mahdist War (1898–99).
-In 1899 he took part in the final defeat of the Khalifa as brigade major to the Infantry Brigade with the flying column, and was mentioned in despatches.
-He next served in the Second Boer War, then suppressing the Boxer Rebellion (1900) and in Somaliland (1903–04), where he commanded a unit of the Somaliland Camel Corps.
+In 1899 he took part in the final defeat of the Khalifa, as brigade major to the Infantry Brigade with the flying column, and was mentioned in despatches.
+He next served in the Second Boer War in South Africa, and was posted to China during the Boxer Rebellion (1900).
+He was selected for special service in Somaliland in February 1903, and commanded a unit of the Somaliland Camel Corps until 1904.

-He married in 1904 a nurse Lilian Oimara Adams, daughter of John Wylie and widow of Lieutenant Henry Adams.
+He married in 1904 a nurse Lilian Oimara Adams Wylie, daughter of John Wylie and widow of Lieutenant Henry Adams.
 He adopted the surname Doughty-Wylie to incorporate his wife's maiden name.